Catalan separatist chief wanted for rebellion and sedition detained in Italy

 On Thursday, he posted a short statement on Twitter inviting residents of the island to read a Sardinian-language version of a unilateral declaration of independence passed by the Catalan legislature.

-Puigdemont, who will face an Italian judge on Friday, has successfully resisted attempts by European law enforcement to extradite him to Spain.
+Puigdemont, who has said that he is a victim of political persecution by Madrid, will face an Italian judge on Friday.
+He has successfully resisted attempts by European law enforcement to extradite him to Spain.
 In 2018, he was arrested by German authorities as he crossed the Danish-German border on his way to Belgium.
 German authorities released him after a local court ruled that he could not be extradited to Spain on the charge of rebellion.

 When Puigdemont was detained by Germany in 2018, tens of thousands of pro-independence Catalans gathered in the streets to protest, according to the Associated Press.
 A demonstration outside the Italian consulate in Barcelona has been called for Friday morning, reported El País, the Spanish newspaper.

 Puigdemont was traveling to Sardinia in his capacity as a lawmaker, his lawyer, Gonzalo Boye, said on Twitter, adding that the arrest warrant against his client had been suspended.
-While European Parliament lawmakers enjoy limited immunity from detention, the E.U. assembly had stripped Puigdemont of that privilege in March.
+While European Parliament legislators enjoy limited immunity from detention, the E.U. assembly had stripped Puigdemont of that privilege in March.

 The Spanish government said in a statement that Puigdemont should “submit to the action of justice like any other citizen.”
 The Justice Ministry in Madrid didn’t immediately return further requests for comment.